Women’s Glasses

 Diamond Face Shape

 Diamond faces have prominent cheekbones as the widest point with a narrow forehead and jaw.
-Frames should add width at eye level and complement the cheekbones without emphasising them further.
+Frames should add width at eye level.
+The 2026 cat-eye revival is one of the best trend matches for diamond faces.

 Best Frame Styles

-- ✓Cat-eye frames — upswept outer corners extend outward at eye level, adding visual width to the narrow upper face while complementing the cheekbones
+- ✓Cat-eye frames (bold 2026 version) — the year's dominant trend is ideal for diamond faces — upswept outer corners extend outward at eye level, adding width to the narrow upper face

 - ✓Oval frames at medium to large width — add balance without competing with the prominent cheekbones; a gentle contrast to the angular midpoint